jasonsbeer/AmigaPCI/TechnicalManual.md

 ### 2.6 CPU Driven PCI Data Cycle

 CPU access to PCI target devices supports burst (MOVE16) and non-burst (normal) cycles in read and write modes.
+Because the CPU and PCI busses operate in different clock domains, metastability is a concern.
+To address this concern, the PCI Bridge latches data in the associated clock domain and later presents the data on the other bus in the associated clock domain.
+This ensures setup and hold times are met while crossing the domains.

+#### 2.6.1 Burst Mode Cycles

+A burst mode is defined as a line transfer by the MC68040 initiated with the MOVE16 instruction[[4]](#4).
+This results in the burst transfer of four long words to or from the target device.
+Each long word being aligned to a 16-byte memory boundary.
 The PCI Bridge logic supports fast and slow burst modes.
-A slow burst mode is where one or more wait states are inserted by the PCI target device during the data transfer phase.
-Fast burst access has no wait states during the data transfer phase.
-The CPU and PCI busses operate in different clock domains.
-Thus, it is necessary to latch data on the AD bus during reads and to latch data on the D bus during writes, to reliably bring the data to the other clock domain during the data phase.
-This ensures setup and hold times are met while crossing the domains.
-This approach has little effect on the overall fast burst cycle time, but may have a greater negative effect during slow burst cycles.
+A slow burst mode is identified as one or more wait states in the data phase inserted by the PCI target device.
+There are no data phase wait states during fast burst accesses.
+In the event of back to back write cycles, there is a turnaround time of approximately 75ns while the PCI target cycle completes.

+During burst transfers, all four bytes are enabled.
+The PCI target device must internally increment A3 and A2 of the supplied address for each transfer, causing the address to wrap around at the end of the block.
+This is consistent with the Cacheline Wrap Mode burst order defined in the PCI specifications[[5]](#5).

 <p align="center"><img src="/DataSheets/TimingDiagrams/PCI Fast Burst Read Cycle.png" width="750"></p>
 <p align="center"><img src="/DataSheets/TimingDiagrams/PCI Fast Burst Write Cycle.png" width="750"></p>

+### 2.6.2 Normal Mode Cycles

 ### 2.7 PCI Driven PCI Data Cycle (DMA)

 [PCI Driven Data Cycle Timing Diagram]()

+### 2.8 Parity

 ## References
 <a id="1">[1]</a>Data Movement Between Big-Endian and Little-Endian Devices.
 Freescale Semiconductor.
-<a id="1">[1]</a>Data Movement Between Big-Endian and Little-Endian Devices.
-Freescale Semiconductor.
 <a id="2">[2]</a>PCI Local Bus Specification Revision 2.3.
 PCI Special Interest Group.
 Section 3.2.2.3.5.
 System Generation of IDSEL. pp. 36-37.
 <a id="3">[3]</a>Floppy Adapter.
 Ian Steadman. https://github.com/istedman/Floppy_adaptor.
 Accessed May 4, 2023.
+<a id="4">[4]</a>Motorola MC68040 User Manual.
+Motorolla.
+Sections 7.4.2 Line Read Transfer and 7.4.4 Line Write Transfers.
+<a id="5">[5]</a>PCI Local Bus Specification Revision 2.3.
+PCI Special Interest Group.
+Table 3-2.
+Burst Ordering Encoding. pp. 29.